LambdaLabsML/diffusion-from-scratch/chapters/03-sampling/README.md

 ![](assets/part-c-overfitting-output.png)

 This looks better.
-In the next chapter, let's explore some more serious model architectures, and see if we can get even better results.
+In the next chapter, let's explore some more serious model architectures, and see if we train a model that can generate realistic non-trivial images.